binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 _Todo_

-Remember we covered Password Profiling in the People chapter where we essentially made good guesses around the end users passwords.
+Remember we covered Password Profiling in the People chapter where we essentially made good guesses, both manually and with the use of profiling tools, around the end users passwords, and then feed the short-list to a brute forcing tool.
 Here we already have the password hashes.
 We just need to find the source passwords that created the hashes.
+This is where cracking comes in.

 When an attacker acquires a data-store or domain controller dump of hashed passwords, they need to crack the hashes in order to get the passwords.
-How this works is the attacker will find or create a suitable password list of possible passwords.
+How this works, is the attacker will find or create a suitable password list of possible passwords.
 The tool used will attempt to create a hash of each of these words based on the hashing algorithm used on the dump of hashes.
 Then compare each dumped hash with the hashes just created.
 When a match is found, we know that the word in our wordlist used to create the hash that matches the dumped hash is in fact a legitimate password.

 A smaller wordlist is going to take less time to create the hashes.
 As this is often an off-line attack, a larger wordlist is often preferred over a smaller one because the number of generated hashes will be greater, which when compared to the dump of hashes means the likelihood of a greater number of matches is increased.